adalca/neurite/README.md

 ```
 pip install neurite
 ```

+**For users who want to use the stable TensorFlow version**, use either `pip install neurite`, or pull/clone from the `dev-tensorflow` branch.

 ## Main tools
 - [layers](neurite/tf/layers.py): various network layers, sparse operations (e.g. `SpatiallySparse_Dense`), and `LocallyConnected3D` currently not included in `keras`